KIDNEY TRANSPLANTS IN PETS

 Cats with relatively early kidney failure are not yet candidates for transplantation.
 Cats with advanced kidney failure are not good candidates either, though, through dialysis (available at advanced critical care facilities such as those that perform kidney transplants) the values may be improved.
 The best candidates are those with an acute cause of kidney failure (such as a poisoning), cats who do not respond well to the usual medical management, and/or cats with a creatinine >4.0 mg/dl and a BUN < 100 mg/dl.
 (Cats with higher toxin levels have an increased risk for brain edema so the kidney disease must be controlled well enough to bring these values into an acceptable range prior to transplant).
-Anemic cats (cats with low red blood cell counts) are commonly treated with erythropoietin prior to transplant and cross matched with blood donors in preparation for the big day.
+Anemic cats (cats with low red blood cell counts) are commonly treated with special hormones for several weeks prior to transplant so that they will have an acceptable blood count before surgery.
+Cross matching with blood donors is also performed in preparation for the big day.
 The cat should have a decent appetite and be as strong as possible prior to this very major surgery.
 Again, each transplant center will have its own criteria.

 Prior to surgery, the recipient cat should be made as stable as possible.